1989 Major League Baseball postseason: Chicago Cubs vs. San Francisco Giants

 This was the first postseason meeting between the Giants and Cubs.
-The Giants prevailed in five games to return to the World Series for the first time since 1962.
+The Giants prevailed in five games to return to the World Series for the first time since 1962 (in the process denying a rematch of the 1929 World Series between the Cubs and Athletics).

-The Giants stole Game 1 on the road as they blew out the Cubs, 11-3.
-In Game 2, the Cubs jumped out to a big lead early with six runs scored in the bottom of the first, and maintained it as they won 9-5 to even the series headed to San Francisco.
+Scott Garrelts pitched seven solid innings as the Giants blew out the Cubs in Game 1.
+In Game 2, the Cubs jumped out to a big lead early with six runs scored in the bottom of the first, and maintained it as they won 9–5 to even the series headed to San Francisco.
 In Game 3, the Giants won by one run as Robby Thompson hit a two-run home run in the bottom of the seventh to put the Giants ahead for good.
+The Giants would overcome an early Cubs lead to take Game 4, and Rick Reuschel pitched eight strong innings in Game 5 to help secure the pennant for San Francisco.
+This was the first playoff series won by the Giants since the 1954 World Series, when the team was still based in New York City.

-The Giants would take the next two games to secure the pennant.
+The Giants would win their next pennant in 2002 over the St. Louis Cardinals in five games before also falling in the World Series that year.

-This was the last time the Giants won the NL pennant until 2002, where they defeated the St. Louis Cardinals in five games.
-The Cubs would make their next NLCS appearance in 2003, where they blew a 3-1 series lead to the eventual World Series champion Florida Marlins.
+The Cubs would not return to the NLCS again until 2003, where they blew a 3–1 series lead to the eventual World Series champion Florida Marlins.

-The Cubs and Giants would meet again in a Wild Card tiebreaker in 1998, and the 2016 NLDS, and both times the Cubs prevailed.
+The Cubs and Giants would meet again in the NLDS in 2016, where the Cubs returned the favor and defeated the Giants in four games en route to a World Series title.